wso2/docs-is/en/asgardeo/docs/guides/monitoring/asgardeo-events.md

 8. Follow the Choreo documentation and [deploy your webhook](https://wso2.com/choreo/docs/develop-components/develop-a-webhook/#step-2-deploy){:target="_blank"}.

+    !!! note
+        If the callback URL fails to populate, it is advised to manually copy the invoke URL and paste it into the designated field.
+This step ensures seamless continuity in the process.

 ### Try it out

 Once the webhook is deployed in Choreo, follow the steps below to try it out.